Alter-Net-codes/SkyOS/docs/readme.md

 ## Website
 https://webbrowser11.github.io/skyOSweb/
-Also for more infromation on cotributing!
+Also for more infromation on contributing!

 ## Work in progress!
 Work on this project is STILL IN PROGRESS